Manhunter (Paul Kirk): Golden Age

 Following the United States entering World War II, then President Franklin Delano Roosevelt uses Article X as a "superhero draft", asking all costumed champions to pool their resources as the All-Star Squadron and help protect the country.
 At an early meeting, both Dan Richards and Paul Kirk attend, meeting for the first time.
 Annoyed at first that they are both using the same alias, and unaware they were both inspired to do so by the same clandestine organization, the two heroes eventually make peace.

 As WWII continues, the US government contacts Paul Kirk.
-Aware of his double identity, the government suggests that Kirk's talents would be more useful if he operated as a spy oversees rather than a non-powered vigilante.
+Aware of his double identity, the government suggests that Kirk's talents would be more useful if he operated as a spy overseas rather than a non-powered vigilante.
 Kirk agrees and leaves crime-fighting behind to become a covert operative in the European Theater until the end of World War II.
 In 1946, Kirk returns to Africa to resume his old life as a tracker and hunter but finds he no longer has a taste for killing animals.
 Rather than kill his target, Kirk fires his gun into the air, only to accidentally startle an elephant that then kills him.
 Some years later, another man (whose name is not revealed) is recruited by the Manhunter organization and given the same red and blue costume worn by Paul Kirk.
 He continues fighting evil for decades.